Vinfall/vndb/README.md

 and place it in the top directory, the vanilla `XML` VNDB export will NOT work.
 You can also use [the counterfeit example](example/vndb-list-export-20240101.csv) to take a look at the results.

+A [VNDB Query](https://query.vndb.org/about) is also planned.
+With this, you can get the data with just a single UID (provided it's not private).
+No more page jumps or dirty UserScript needed.

 ***

 ### Easy way

-Install Python, R & GNU Make, clone the repo and simply run `make`.
+Install Python, R & GNU Make (which you can install on Windows too), clone the repo and simply run `make`.
 Everything should be done now.
 Just check `output` or console log for the results.
-To clean up the data and restart, run `make clean`.
+To clean up the data before restart, run `make clean`.

 ***